Danigy/bloonix-satellite-raspberrypi/README.md

 [...]
 ```

+Go to [sourceforge.net/projects/minibian](https://sourceforge.net/projects/minibian/), download the latest minibian image and
-Flash the minibian image to the SD card:
+unpack the archive.
+Write the minibian image to the SD card:
 ```

+# Replace with filename of latest image
-sudo dd if=*minibian.img | pv | dd of=/dev/mmcblk0
+sudo dd if=2016-03-12-jessie-minibian.img | pv | dd of=/dev/mmcblk0
 sudo sync
 sudo partprobe
 ```